MCQ on Mitochondria | MtDNA MCQ

 Answer: B

-11. Cristae in mitochondria serves as sites for________
+11. Cristae in mitochondria serve as sites for________

-(a) oxidation reduction reaction
+(a) oxidation-reduction reaction

 (b) protein synthesis